Good news as food hygiene ratings awarded to six Lincoln establishments

 Advertisement

-• Rated 5: Wagamama at Brayford Wharf North, Lincoln, Lincolnshire; rated on July 24
+• Rated 5: Brayford Waterside Cruises at Mv Brayford Belle, Brayford Pool, Lincoln; rated on August 8

-• Rated 5: Cafe Latte at Unit 21 Jasmin Road, Lincoln; rated on July 19
+• Rated 5: Alive Cafe at Beaumont Manor, Beaumont Fee, Lincoln; rated on August 4

-• Rated 5: Lisbon Toasties at 286 High Street, Lincoln, Lincolnshire; rated on July 19
+• Rated 5: The Naked Marshallow Co at 38 Sincil Street, Lincoln, Lincolnshire; rated on August 1

-• Rated 5: Ole Ole Tapas at 3 Ingleman Place The Lawn, Union Road, Lincoln, Lincolnshire; rated on July 19

 Pubs, bars and nightclubs

-• Rated 5: The Morning Star at 11 Greetwell Gate, Lincoln; rated on July 27
+• Rated 5: Carholme Golf Club at Carholme Road, Lincoln, Lincolnshire; rated on August 7